paprikka/obsidian-eleventy/src/notes/xitter.png - privacy-friendly embeds and one-way mirrors.md

 ![X](https://twitter.com/PossumEveryHour/status/1834472079355187536)

 Say, you're scrolling through an article listing 10 best dressed possums.
 You look at the embedded tweets from crème de la crème of the Didelphimorphic fashion community.
 You glance at a picture of a possum wearing a colander.
-Slowly, and quietly at first, a sense of envy crawls in on it's tiny, weirdly soft, weirdly human-like paws.
+Slowly, and quietly at first, a sense of envy crawls in on its tiny, weirdly soft, weirdly human-like paws.

 Fine, you already expected to feel that way.
-But what you probably didn't expect, that when you gaze at a tweet, the tweet gazes back:
+But what you probably didn't expect is, *when you gaze at a tweet, the tweet gazes back*:

 What happens behind the possum is akin to loading an ad widget: yes, a tweet is displayed, but also a bunch of metrics about you is sent to the parent domain, then directly or not, those metrics are shared with a bunch of third-parties.